LLNL/maestrowf/docs/Maestro/tutorials.md

 srun -n 16 path/to/lulesh/repo/build/lulesh2.0 -s 100 -i 100 -p > lulesh_size100_iter100.log
 ```

+### Basic Conversion of Batch Script to Maestro Specification

 A first pass of porting this batch script to a Maestro spec would look like:

 ``` yaml title="initial port of lulesh slurm batch script to Maestro spec"